amcchord/JumpropeM4/README.md

 ## Troubleshooting
 - If the NeoPixel shows red, check serial output for error messages
 - If the NeoPixel shows yellow, check RC receiver connection
+- Check the OLED display for status information and error messages
 - Serial output at 115200 baud provides detailed status and error information
 - If one motor is not responding, check its ID and CAN bus connections